 Most theses are publicly available unless there are significant reasons for not doing so, i.e. due to confidentiality or intellectual property issues.
 If you would like to restrict access to your thesis please complete the application for embargo (DOC, 116KB) form at the time of submitting your thesis for examination.

 An embargo is initially approved for twelve months with the possibility of an extension.
 A further embargo may, where necessary, be requested for the final digital copy of your thesis.
 Application and approval is required.

 In the case of commercial-in-confidence, the principal supervisor must identify a thesis that is commercial-in-confidence on the Appointment of Examiners form.
 Examiners will be requested to agree to keep the thesis confidential until such time as the degree has been awarded.

 UON theses are accessible via NOVA, the University of Newcastle's institutional digital repository.

 The tuition fee component of a scholarship will usually terminate upon submission of the thesis or creative component for examination.
 The stipend component will usually terminate 14 calendar days after the submission of the thesis or where applicable, creative component for examination.
 The terms of your scholarship will set out the conditions attached to your award.

 If you have any queries please contact firstname.lastname@example.org.

 The terms of your Student Visa will set out the conditions attached to your stay in Australia.

-If you have any queries contact the Department for Immigration and Border Protection.
+If you have any queries contact the Department of Home Affairs.